WHPAN0108/DurstExpress_exercise/README.md

 1. Please explain your working.
 This doean't have to be extensive, but enough for someone reading your notebook to be able to understand what you have done.
 1. You need only consider linear models.
 1. Once you have completed the two tasks below, please email your .ipynb file to your contact person at Durstexpress HR.

+## Task 1: Quantitatively assess the impact of these factors on beer sales.
+## Task 2: Using only the dataset provided, can you find and quantitatively assess other factors affecting beer sales?